 The blandness of the look of the film is hardly the only visual problem here.
 First off, a message to filmmakers: LAY OFF THE FUCKING LENS FLARE, it looks like you don't know how to light or shoot at the most basic level.
 With that said, watching this film it's hard to get any sense of Len Wiseman's directorial identity, because everything is cribbed from somewhere else.
 'The Colony' is, from top to bottom, Blade Runner, there's not even a grain of subtlety about it, it's almost as if someone went to the art department with the Art of Blade Runner book and requested "This, but shitty".
-Other influences are slightly less blatant (bar the fact that mainstream Hollywood action remains hopelessly in thrall to the Bourne movies), but no sci-fi fan will see a single thing here that they've not seen done much better before.
-The action scenes are plentiful (more so, in fact, than in the original), but they're all over cut, under exciting, CGI fests, and all have been stripped of visceral impact by the decision to replace the human or humanoid enemies of the original almost completely with a robotic army.
-There's no weight to any 'deaths' and no impact to the violence, but hey, gotta have that PG13, right Len?
+Other influences are slightly less blatant (bar the fact mainstream Hollywood action remains hopelessly in thrall to the Bourne movies), but no sci-fi fan will see a single thing here that they've not seen done much better before.
+The action scenes are plentiful, but they're all over cut, under exciting, CGI fests, and all have been stripped of visceral impact by the decision to replace the human or humanoid enemies of the original almost completely with a robotic army.
+There's no weight to any 'deaths' and no impact to the violence, but hey, gotta have that PG13.

-In the 'proud' recent tradition of the Hollywood blockbuster, Total Recall is a sterile looking film, and this is also reflected in the rest of what Len Wiseman puts on the screen here.
+In the 'proud' recent tradition of the Hollywood blockbuster, Total Recall is sterile looking, this is also reflected in the rest of what Len Wiseman puts on the screen here.
 There are clear allusions to the present, especially in the depiction of the rebellion, but the film shows no interest into digging into them, or into the complex morals around having terrorists as heroes (the first film didn't do this either, but the difference in tone means that this one should).
-The same lack of interest pervades the film at performance level too.
-Beckinsale - Mrs Len Wiseman - has a much expanded role as Lori, but she's hopelessly unconvincing, despite her grounding in action from the Underworld series, as a crack secret agent, and frankly she does nothing here to change my opinion that she is simply one of the most lifeless actresses working.
+The same lack of interest pervades the film at performance level.
+Beckinsale - Mrs Len Wiseman - has a much expanded role as Lori, but she's hopelessly unconvincing, despite her grounding in action from the Underworld series, as a crack secret agent.
 You could cast a shop window dummy as Lori, for all the life Beckinsale gives the role.
-It's barely worth mentioning Jessica Biel (who could compete against her co-star in that most lifeless actress working championship), so perfunctory is her role as Melina.
-I'm hardly even sure why she's in the film, the connection between her and Farrell, remarkably, seems even more forced than the original's between Schwarzenegger and Rachel Ticotin, and it's not as if she does anything of particular import, other than miraculously drive by at a plot convenient moment to pick up Farrell.
+It's barely worth mentioning Jessica Biel, so perfunctory is her role as Melina.
+The connection between her and Farrell, remarkably, seems even more forced than the original's between Schwarzenegger and Rachel Ticotin, and it's not as if she does anything of particular import, other than miraculously drive by at a plot convenient moment to pick up Farrell.

 Colin Farrell is a solid actor, and I can see how casting him as Quaid is a good idea; he's certainly much more of the everyman than Arnie (in the two decade development names bandied around for the role included Jeff Bridges and William Hurt), but he's completely hamstrung by the script, which never really digs into the psychology of Quaid, or even how he reacts to this new uncertainty about who he is.
 Farrell could pull this off, I'm sure, but he never gets the chance and consequently his performance is rather bland, if not terrible.
 The odd supporting cast features the likes of Jon Cho (awful), Bokeem Woodbine (imposing, but not very interesting), Bill Nighy (Bill Nighy performance B) and Bryan Cranston.
 Cranston's role is the real pity.
 Cohaagen lacks any real menace - Ronny Cox was no physical threat, but cut him and you'd expect him to bleed concentrated evil - and after a long build up the moment we finally meet him is a real anti-climax.
 Cranston seems embarrassed, whether it's by how bad his wig is or at how thin his role is, I suspect we'll never know, but he just can't make Cohaagen either interesting or threatening.